Melanie Cerone, Ph.D., BCBA, CPDT-KA

 A Dedication to the Highest Training Education

 Dog training is an unregulated industry.
-Unlike other professions, there are no mandatory requirements for education, certification, or the maintenance of professional standards.
+Unlike other professions, there are no mandatory requirements for education, supervised experience, certification/licensure, or the maintenance of professional standards.

-Given the serious nature of dog training and behavior modification, Melanie chooses to take a professional stance toward ongoing education.
-Should you choose to work with Melanie, she wants you to benefit from the very latest scientific research in and practical applications of learning theory, applied behavioral analysis, and training.
-And she wants you to enjoy the peace of mind of knowing you’re working with a trained professional dedicated to connecting the dots between your training goals and your training results.
+Given the serious nature of treating canine behavioral issues, including aggression and separation-related problem behaviors, Melanie chooses to take a professional stance toward ongoing education.
+Should you choose to work with Melanie, she wants you to benefit from the very latest empirical research in and practical application of behavior science principles.
+And she wants you to enjoy the peace of mind of knowing you’re working with a compassionate professional dedicated to connecting the dots between your training goals and your training results.

 ABS: Member of the Animal Behavior Society

-IAABC: Member of the International Association of Animal Behavior Consultants
+IAABC: Member of the International Association of Animal Behavior Cons

 PPG: Member of the Pet Professional Guild